ayvacs/ayvacs/README.md

 **highlights**

-* open-source programmer and well developer of four years
+* open-source programmer and developer of four years
 * graphic designer of three years
 * fluent in lua, great at html, css, javascript